neotenic/protobowl/README.md

 #### Leaderboard/Statistics

-In multiplayer mode, there is a leaderboard showing a ranking of all the users who have particpated in the room.
+In multiplayer mode, there is a leaderboard showing a ranking of all the users who have participated in the room.
 In single player, it's just a single grid giving your statistics.

 ##### Multiplayer